The DFT+$\Sigma_2$ method for electron correlation effects at transition metal surfaces: Electronic structure of Fe/W(110)

-Next, we discuss the results obtained including second order self-energy contributions.
-These are shown in Fig. \ref{fig.DOS}-b, -d and -f.
+The DOS calculated by means of LSDA+U is shown in Fig. \ref{fig.DOS}-c and -e for $U=1.5$ eV and $U=2.5$ eV, respectively, and $J=0.5$ eV.
+In such a mean-field like approach the $V_{U,i\lambda}^\sigma$ potential shifts the spin up LSDA DOS towards lower energies by about $-0.5(U-J)$ [see Eq.~(\ref{eq.Dudarev})].
+The occupation of the spin up states therefore increases as a function of $U$.
+In contrast, the $V_{U,i\lambda}^\sigma$ potential barely affects the spin down $d_{xy}$ and $d_{yz}$ orbitals, and moves the $d_{xz}$, $d_{z^2}$ and $d_{x^2-y^2}$ orbitals towards higher energies by about $0.2(U-J)$.
+The pseudo-gap in the spin down DOS across the Fermi level widens, while the $d_{xz}$, $d_{z^2}$ and $d_{x^2-y^2}$ orbitals are slightly emptied.
+Overall, the splitting between the spin up and down DOS becomes larger and, as a result, the total Fe magnetic moment systematically increases as a function of $U-J$.
+This is a general outcome of DFT+U calculations found for all ferromagnetic materials~\cite{co.gi.05}.
+It is a consequence of the fact that the $V_{U,i\lambda}^\sigma$ potential of Eqs.~(\ref{eqLDAU}) and (\ref{eq.Dudarev}) represents the Hartree-Fock approximation to the Hubbard interaction.\\ Next, we discuss the results obtained including second order self-energy contributions via the approach described in Sec. \ref{sec.lsda_sigma}.
+The DOS are shown in Fig. \ref{fig.DOS}-b, -d and -f.
 We use $U=1.5$ eV and $U=2.5$ eV and $J=0.5$ eV like in the LSDA+U calculations.
-Since the LSDA $d$ bandwidth is about 4 eV, the perturbation expansion is valid.
-The calculations in Fig. \ref{fig.DOS}-d and -f are performed as explained at the end of Sec.~\ref{sec.lsda_sigma}.
-The calculations in Fig. \ref{fig.DOS}-b, which are indicated as ``LSDA+$\Sigma_2$ (no HF)'', are carried out neglecting the approximate Hartree-Fock potential of Eq. (\ref{eq.Dudarev}) and using the LSDA Green's function to evaluate second order self-energy contributions.
-The main features due to the second order self-energy are similar across Fig.~\ref{fig.DOS}-b, -d and -f.
+Since the LSDA $d$ bandwidth is about 4.5 eV, the perturbation expansion is valid.
+We note that the Fe atoms Green's function is not diagonal.
+However the off-diagonal elements are typically two orders of magnitude smaller than diagonal elements.
+They can therefore be discarded, consistent with our assumption in Sec. \ref{sec.Sigma}.
+The calculations in Fig. \ref{fig.DOS}-b, which are indicated as ``LSDA+$\Sigma_2$ (no HF)'', are carried out neglecting the approximate Hartree-Fock potential of Eq. (\ref{eq.Dudarev}) and using the LSDA Green's function to evaluate second order self-energy contributions.\\ The main features due to the second order self-energy are similar across Fig.~\ref{fig.DOS}-b, -d and -f.
 Some redistribution of the spectral weight occurs resulting in a considerable spectral narrowing.
 The orbital ordering (orbitals' position in energy) and the character of the main peaks recognizable in Fig.~\ref{fig.d-resolved-DOS} is preserved as it is dictated by the surface symmetry and the crystal field.
 The changes in the DOS are more pronounced for spin up than for spin down.
 The top of the occupied $d$ DOS in the spin up channel is shifted towards the Fermi level, while the down DOS is barely affected.
 This leads to a lowering of the Fe magnetic moment $\mu$ reported in Tab.~\ref{Tab.occupation}.
 For $U= 2.5$ eV, we observe a reduction in excess of $0.3 \mu_B$ compared to LSDA+U thus demonstrating that correlation effects play a crucial role in counterbalancing the exchange interaction.
 This can be easily understood by inspecting the mathematical form of the second order self-energy of Eq.~(\ref{eq.second}) or the corresponding Feynman diagrams in the appendix.
 Electronic correlations are build-up by the scattering processes between electrons and electron-hole pairs.
 Since the spin up channel is essentially full, electron-hole pairs are mostly created in the spin down channel.
 Therefore a spin up electron will more likely scatter with an opposite-spin pair costing an effective interaction $U$.
 In contrast, a spin down electron will scatter with same-spin pairs with effective interaction $U- J < U$.
 Therefore, correlation effects are stronger for spin up than for spin down electrons. \\